barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

   is bound in a type of leather Penelope has not been able to identify.

-- **Revelations of Gla'aki, vol. 1:** found in Howard's study, beneath a false section of flooring.
-An encoded telegram with it says it was lent to Howard by Dr. Armitage.
-One of 9 volumes.

-  Describes, in a high level of detail: Gla'aki (along with an
-  illustration: a large oval creature rising from a lake and covered in spines); its arrival on Earth (trapped in a crystal prison, which fell to the Earth and shattered, trapping Gla'aki here until the shards can be destroyed); its lifecycle (dormant for centuries, wakes up occasionally); the duty of the cult (to grow populous and widespread enough to acquire all the shards and to free Gla'aki);
-  and their motivation (eternal life, and to ascend to the stars with their god).

-  Also contains a ritual to contact Gla'aki.

-- **Signet ring:** found in a safe in Howard's study.
-A silver signet ring with a design showing a country house and the full moon.

 - **Code book:** found in a safe in Howard's study.
-A key to decode his telegram exchange with Dr. Armitage.
+A key to have an encrypted telegram exchange with Dr. Armitage.

-## Spells
+- **Copious notes on the Revelations of Gla'aki:** made during their stay with Dr. Armitage.

+### Spell list

 - **Known spells:**
   - Penelope: